 Accurate records are as vital to our co-op program as are good employer relations.
 You are expected to comply with the following:

 - As soon as you make an agreement with an employer for cooperative employment, use the registration procedure for your major to "register" your job.
 Notify our office of your job through the 'Report Your Job' link on our main student portal page (found under the Co-op Info heading).
-If you locate a job on your own, it is wise to check its acceptability for co-op with your department or program coordinator before accepting the position.
+If you locate a job on your own, it is wise to check its acceptability for co-op with your department or career services coordinator before accepting the position.

 - It is important that you let us know what your salary will be.
 This information is confidential and is used to compile average co-op salaries for your specific department and college.
 Aggregate data is available to you and to employers in helping establish competitive salaries for co-op positions.

 - If you are placed on academic suspension while working in a co-op position, that block and subsequent blocks cannot be considered as official co-ops.
 You are obligated to explain your change of status to your employer.
-Please be advised that the Office of Co-op and Career Services will inform your employer that you are no longer a student at RIT; its better if you do so first.
+Please be advised that the Office of Career Services and Cooperative Education will inform your employer that you are no longer a student at RIT; its better if you do so first.
 No evaluation form will be sent for the work experience.
 See your department if you have questions regarding academic suspension.

 - If you are returning to your previous co-op job, you are expected to contact your co-op employer at least one month prior to the start of a scheduled work period to make all arrangements necessary for the start of a new assignment.